olafjanssen/olafjanssen.github.io/metalsmith/src/projects/nanowrimo17.md

 title: "NaNoWriMo 2017: The Toki Ponist on the Mountain"
 tag: nanowrimo17
 image: nanowrimo17.png
-description: "I decided to participate in the National Writing Month (NaNoWriMo) to write a 50,000 word novel in the month November.
+description: "I decided to participate in the National Novel Writing Month (NaNoWriMo) to write a 50,000 word novel in the month November.
 That means just over 1,600 words a day.
 I will tell the story of a man that uncovers the mysteries of the Ponas, a people speaking their peculiar language Toki Pona."
 date: 2017-11-01
 type: project
 status: todo